 I have always struggled with the junk that had built up inside me.
 I went through years of physical, sexual, and emotional abuse growing up.
 To add to that mess I had a broken marriage with a man who was just as broken as me.
 We both struggled with drugs and alcohol.
-We both struggled with infidelity and poor self esteem.
+We both struggled with infidelity and poor self-esteem.
 I am ashamed to admit it now, but I never saw my husband and I as being broken.
 I saw him as the person afflicting pain, and me the victim.
 I couldn’t see past my pain to see that he was in turmoil too.

 Travis and I met in 1998 working in a factory.
 I was 18 and a senior in high school and he was 19 living on his own.
-I always make the joke “Trav is from New Hampshire, I grew up some in New Mexico, and we met in the heart of it all.”
-I would say we both experienced “love at first site” but we were partiers and sooner than later our relationship began to reflect our baggage.
+I always make the joke “Trav is from New Hampshire, I grew up in New Mexico, and we met in the heart of it all.”
+I would say we both experienced “love at first sight” but, we were partiers and sooner than later our relationship began to reflect our baggage.
 Over the years, I have found out we have so much of the same baggage.

 In 2011, I filed for divorce and found myself slipping from God.
 I was angry and lonely and I willingly left his side.
 One morning God came to Trav and he took away his addictions in one night.
 Trav explained it as time kind of stopped.
 He had been up all night but it felt like all those hours condensed into 45 minutes.
 He felt God calm him and put him to ease.
-Trav came over at 5 A.M. to tell me what had happened but things didn’t go to smooth.
+Trav came over at 5 A.M. to tell me what had happened but things didn’t go too smooth.

-What ever funk I was in at that moment I snapped out of and began to cry like a little girl (I am crying now).
+Whatever funk I was in at that moment I snapped out of and began to cry like a little girl (I am crying now).
 I got up crying and shouting “Why would you say that?
 Why?
 I am not ruined!
 Why?
 Why would you say that?
 Don’t you ever say that again.
 I am not ruined!!!”
 I remember this panicked feeling, like a mania.
 I just wanted out of there.
-I wanted to tare the walls down.
+I wanted to tear the walls down.
 I wanted to run out of that house and never come back, but I couldn’t my kids were there.

 Father God, Thank you for your sweet gifts.
 I can only thank you and give you all of the credit Lord for seeing us through our hard times.
 Times of stretching and growth.
-I want to thank you for being the manna in our lives and blessing us with every need we have physically, worldly, and in our personal relationships.
-Lord, I want ask that you give everyone a birds eye view of a truth.
+I want to thank you for being the manna in our lives and blessing us with every need we have: physically, worldly, and in our personal relationships.
+Lord, I want to ask that you give everyone a birds-eye view of truth.
 A truth that needs to be seen.
 Only you can satisfy the hunger of our hearts and souls and only your manna, your words, suffice.
 Break open doors, move the rubble, throw a rope, or create a path so that people will see the blessings of your words, your truth Lord.
 Thank you Lord for holding me when I need arms to reach.